banekondic1996/Div_Spaces/README.md

 Not really being worked on.
 I got so angry at Google Chrome not saving when inspecting the page, so i made this.
-Uploaded program is just preview of editor
+Uploaded program is just preview of editor.
+It uses NW.JS, i haven't uploaded package.json it only needs nw.js for now

 Needs to be done:
 1. Text editor that supports code syntax